alexeygrigorev/mlwiki.org/index.php/Cumulative_Gain_Chart.md

 ---
-title: "Cumulative Gain Chart"
 layout: default
 permalink: /index.php/Cumulative_Gain_Chart
+tags:
+- classifiers
+- machine-learning
+- model-performance-evaluation
+- r
+title: Cumulative Gain Chart
 ---

-# Cumulative Gain Chart

 ## Cumulative Gain Chart
 Gain Charts are used for [Evaluation of Binary Classifiers](Evaluation_of_Binary_Classifiers)
 - also it can be used for comparing two or more binary classifiers